It’s a common mistake to assume that it is not necessary to have WordPress programming knowledge to start a WordPress agency.

 Without a tech background, you may not be able to properly understand your employees, or the demands of your customers.
 And without the strategic thinking of a businessman, a company can not grow and develop successfully.

-When you build a network of loyal clients and increase your revenue, you can afford to delegate responsibility to capable professionals in your team, but right at the start, your personal skills are the most important asset to your business.
+When you build a loyal community and increase your revenue, you can afford to delegate responsibility to capable professionals in your team, but right at the start, your personal skills are the most important asset to your business.